danwing/referee/draft-wing-settle-referee.md

 The public key fingerprint is SHA-256 of the server's public key returned as an octet-stream.

+The client's initial trust of the Referee is performed by configuration of the client.
+This might be eventually be eased with service discovery which is confirmed by the user when the user first wants to connect to a server on a new local domain.

 ## Servers

-A server supporting this specification is expected to be a printer (using IPPS or HTTPS), NAS, IoT device, router (especially its HTTPS-based management console or its ssh server), or similar.
+A server supporting this specification is expected to be a printer (using IPPS or HTTPS), file server (e.g., NAS or laptop), IoT device, router (especially its HTTPS-based management console or its ssh server), or similar.

 Each in-home device supporting Referee has a fixed public key, which persists for the lifetime of the device.
 During installation of the